algorandfoundation/algokit-cli/docs/features/tasks/transfer.md

 By default:

 - the `amount` is smallest divisible unit of supplied `ASSET_ID`.
 To use whole units, use the `--whole-units` flag.

+## Further Reading

+For in-depth details, visit the [transfer section](../../cli/index.md#transfer) in the AlgoKit CLI reference documentation.